California Labor Laws

 • Employee Electronic Monitoring Law: Employers in California are prohibited from recording employees without a court order in certain workplace locations, they also must first provide notice to employees if they wish to perform any form of electronic monitoring, except in specified circumstances, as per California Senate Bill 1841.

 • California Warehouse Quotas Law: California Warehouse Quotas law 2022 puts a limit on the work standards (quotas), requiring employees to meet specific productivity targets within a set time frame, such as processing 200 packages per hour.
 If a quota prevents employees from taking a meal or rest break, using bathroom facilities, or complying with occupational health and safety standards, it is deemed illegal.
-Employees may initiate legal action and report quota violation to the California Department of Industrial Relations.
+Employees may initiate legal action and report quota violations to the California Department of Industrial Relations.

 • Continuation of Health Coverage Laws (COBRA): COBRA is a federal law that permits employees and their families to maintain group health benefits after losing employer-sponsored coverage.
 The law provides temporary health coverage, which can last between 18 to 36 months, depending on the circumstances surrounding job loss, a reduction in work hours, or major life events such as divorce, the death of a family member, or transitioning between jobs.
 In California, there is an additional program called Cal-COBRA, which extends the period of health coverage to 36 months if an employee’s federal coverage was initially 18 months.